xwal/awesome-stars/topics.md

 ## hacktoberfest

-- [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [XcodesOrg/xcodes](https://github.com/XcodesOrg/xcodes) - The best command-line tool to install and switch between multiple versions of Xcode.
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿